ChrisEric1/ChrisEric1.GitHub.io/README.md

 Q: Assets in this repo?

 A: Required by discord firewall so it even loads up at all.
-Similar to CORS, but its a CloudFlare FW (1020 IIRC?)
+Similar to CORS, but its a CloudFlare Firewall (102)

 Q: Antivirus flags your files